jackiehjm/stx-docs/doc/source/deploy_install_guides/current/access_starlingx_kubernetes.rst

 Local CLIs
 ----------

+In order to access the StarlingX and Kubernetes commands on controller-O, first follow these steps:

 #.
 Log in to controller-0 via the console or SSH with a sysadmin/<sysadmin-password>.

 #.
 Acquire Keystone admin and Kubernetes admin credentials: